oddgames/gemini-jenkins-analyzer/README.md

 ## Acknowledgments

-Built with ❤️ for the Jenkins community.
+Built for the Jenkins community.
-If you find it useful, please ⭐ us on GitHub!
+If you find it useful, please star us on GitHub!